Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Volume Units | Choice: Cubic Feet, Cubic Yards, Cubic Meters, Liters, Acre Feet, Barrels, Specify | Volume Units is used to select which units the volume should be calculated in. |

-| Volume Units Ratio | Double | If the Volume Units is set to Specify the user must set the Volume Units Ratio.
-The ratio should be the factor needed to convert between the user specified units and liters. |
+| Volume Units Ratio | Double | If the Volume Units is set to Specify, the user must set the Volume Units Ratio.
+The ratio should be the factor needed to convert between the user-specified units and liters.
+For example, for cubic meters the ratio would be 1000. |

-| Volume Specified Units | String | If the Volume Units is set to Specify the user must set the Volume Specified Units.
+| Volume Specified Units | String | If the Volume Units is set to Specify, the user must set the Volume Specified Units label.
 This label will be used in the output. |

 | Mass Units | Choice: Kilograms, Metric Tons, Pounds, U.S. Short Tons, Ounces (Troy), Specify | Mass Units is used to select which units the mass should be calculated in. |

-| Mass Unit Ratio | Double | If the Mass Units is set to Specify the user must set the Mass Unit Ratio.
-The ratio should be the factor needed to convert between the user specified units and kilograms. |
+| Mass Unit Ratio | Double | If the Mass Units is set to Specify, the user must set the Mass Unit Ratio.
+The ratio should be the factor needed to convert between the user-specified units and kilograms. |

-| Mass Specified Units | String | If the Mass Units is set to Specify the user must set the Mass Specified Units.
+| Mass Specified Units | String | If the Mass Units is set to Specify, the user must set the Mass Specified Units label.
 This label will be used in the output. |

 | Output Results To File | Boolean | The Output Results To File toggle causes volumetrics to write a file, specified by the Filename, that contains all volumetrics information in a format suitable for input to programs like Excel (tab delimited .txt file).
-This file is written to in an append mode. |
+The file is opened in append mode and will grow as volumetrics is run.
+Delete or move the file when finished with it. |

 | Output String | String | The Output String will output a leading string for every entry into the output file. |

-| Filename | File | If the Output Results To File toggle has been selected the output filename must be set. |
+| Filename | String | If the Output Results To File toggle has been selected, the output filename must be set. |

 | Output Filetype | Choice: Tabbed File (Excel), Mirror Display, Tabbed Multi-Line | The Output File Type choice is used to select the format of the output file.
-The default is a tab spaced single line output, the second choice will format the output the same as the display window, and the third option will format the output separated by tabs on multiple lines. |
+The default is a tab spaced single line output, the second choice formats the output the same as the display window, and the third option formats the output separated by tabs on multiple lines. |

 | Overwrite File | Boolean | The Overwrite File toggle causes the output file to be written over instead of appended to. |